 Qualifications, experience and expertise: Gary was a principal in Public Practice for over 45 years.
 Over this time he has provided business, accounting and taxation advice to many businesses, particularly in the SME sector.
-He has held Executive positions with a number of not-for-profit organisations.
+He has held Executive positions with a number of not-for-profit organizations.
 Currently he is the Treasurer of 'Not Fair', a promotor of the Visual Arts.
-Qualifications include a Bachelor of Commerce (Hons) Melbourne and Chartered Accountant.
+Gary's qualifications include a Bachelor of Commerce (Hons) Melbourne and Chartered Accountant.

-Special responsibilities: Chair and Company Secretary.
-Chair, Finance & Audit Committee, Grants & Community Engagement Committee.
+Special responsibilities: Chairman and Member of Finance & Audit Committee, Community Engagement and Sponsorship Committee.